 DOE O 458.1, Radiation Protection of the Public and the Environment, was put into the Laboratory's contract on October 22, 2012.
-The Laboratory is currently working on an Environmental Radiological Protection Plan (ERPP) in response to the new order.
-The ERPP will establish new or confirm established authorized limits for the release of personal and real property.
+The Environmental Radiation Protection Plan, 10200.041 demonstrates that the Laboratory has plans, policies and procedures in place for monitoring the release of radiological contaminated property according to DOE O 458.1.
+No real and/or personal property containing residual radioactive material associated with DOE activities was released to the public in 2013.